 The offering price of our common stock will be substantially higher than the net tangible book value per share of our existing capital stock.
-As a result, if you purchase common stock in this offering, you will incur immediate and substantial dilution of \$8.52 in net tangible book value per share of common stock, based on the public offering price of \$13.00 per share.
+As a result, if you purchase common stock in this offering, you will incur immediate and substantial dilution of \$10.09 in net tangible book value per share of common stock, based on as assumed public offering price of \$15.00 per share.
 You will also experience additional dilution upon the exercise of outstanding stock options and warrants.
 Please see "Dilution" for a more detailed discussion of the dilution new investors will incur in this offering.